Jump to table of contents

 Tests for pull requests #

-Travis will run tests against every pull request to OJS or OMP.
+GitHub Actions will run tests against every pull request to OJS, OMP, or OPS.
 The tests are listed in the checks at the bottom of the pull request.

-Click the Details link beside the Travis tests to watch the tests as they run and see which tests have passed or failed.
+Click the Details link beside a test to watch the test as it runs and see which tests have passed or failed.
 All tests must pass before a pull request will be merged.

 Prepare pull requests for testing #

-The example below will instruct Travis to clone the ojs and pkp-lib repositories owned by NateWr and check out the i123_example branch.
+The example below will instruct GitHub Actions to clone the ojs and pkp-lib repositories owned by NateWr and check out the i123_example branch.

 cd path/to/ojs